Marcel-Jan/dp203cheatsheet/dp203cheatsheet.md

 On a native external table it will only read mydata1.txt, unless wildcards are used.
 Note: Serverless SQL pools only have access to native external tables.
 So when there is no wildcard in LOCATION, you'll know what to expect.

 More info:
 [https://learn.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-external-tables](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-external-tables)

+In Serverless SQL pools you can do adhoc queries on files.
+Know that the FORMAT option in OPENROWSET has no 'JSON' choice.
+In that case, choose 'CSV'.

 ## File formats